How Long Does Direct Deposit Take?

 - Account number

-Once you’ve completed the form, you’ll need to sign and date it and then submit it to your employer or direct deposit issuer.
-You might want to keep a copy of the authorization form and follow up with your employer to confirm they have set the direct deposit up.
+Once you’ve filled out the form, sign and give it to your employer, and then wait for it to go into effect.
+You may also need to keep a copy of the form so that you can confirm with your employer once they have set up the direct deposit.